-Host bus adapters that accommodate asynchronous FIS reception as is required for the native command queuing protocol, require a modification to the automatic FIS transmission retry mechanism defined in the Serial ATA 1.0 specification.
+Host bus adapters that accommodate asynchronous FIS reception as is required for the native command queuing protocol, require a modification to the automatic FIS transmission retry mechanism defined in the Serial ATA 1.0a specification.

-All automatic FIS retry transitions in the Serial ATA 1.0 Host Transport layer shall transition through the host Transport layer Idle state HTI1:HT_HostIdle prior to performing each retry attempt.
+All automatic FIS retry transitions in the Serial ATA 1.0a Host Transport layer shall transition through the host Transport layer Idle state HTI1:HT_HostIdle prior to performing each retry attempt.
 In the host Transport layer Idle state, the transition for reception of a FIS from the device has priority over all other transitions in that state.
-In the host Transport layer Idle state, if a Control Register FIS transmission is triggered while another non-Control Register FIS transmission is already pending, all pending non-Control Register FIS transmissions shall be aborted and the Control Register FIS transmission initiated.
+In the host Transport layer Idle state, if a Control Register FIS transmission with a modified value for the SRST bit is triggered while another non-Control Register FIS transmission is already pending, all pending non-Control Register FIS transmission initiated.
+If the state of the SRST bit is not modified from its previous value in a Control Register FIS transmission, then pending non-Control Register FIS transmissions shall not be aborted.